-Prof. Mohan Babu, Assistant Professor, University of Regina
+Prof. Mohan Babu, Assistant Professor,

-Scientific title: Mapping the Systems Properties of the Mitochondrial Interactome in Parkinson’s disease
+Mapping the Systems Properties of the Mitochondrial Interactome in Parkinson’s disease

 Mitochondria are the tiny compartments within cells that convert food to energy that the cells can use to replicate and divide.
 Inside those mitochondria are proteins that physically connect and interact with one another to trigger specific functions, like those connected to motor control and movement.

 At the University of Regina, Mohan Babu, a systems biologist, is using genetic screening to map those proteins, in particular the ones connected to genes that have already been identified as critical for Parkinson`s disease.
 When some of those genes are mutated, they can cause different forms of Parkinson`s disease.
 Babu wants to determine what proteins are physically and functionally linked to one another, and to chart the functions associated with each protein, as well as the pathways in the brain along which the proteins are connected.

 “At the end of the day, by functionally characterizing these pathways, we can nail down which molecules are interacting and those potentially interesting interacting protein molecules could be the therapeutic targets,” Babu says.